The Regularity Theory for the Double Obstacle Problem for Fully Nonlinear Operator: Introduction

 \section{Introduction}

-Obstacle problems with a single obstacle appear in various fields of study such as porous media, elasto-plasticity, optimal control and financial mathematics, see \cite{Fri, Caf98}.
+Obstacle problems with a single obstacle appear in various fields of study such as porous media, elasto-plasticity, optimal control, and financial mathematics, see \cite{Fri, Caf98}.
 The regularity of the solutions and the free boundaries of the problems have been actively studied by \cite{Caf77, CKS, Iva, Lee98, ALS}.

-The double obstacle problems, which is the obstacle problem with two obstacles, originates in the study of option pricing with transaction costs, the game of tug-of-war and semiconductor devices, (see \cite{MR} and the references therein).
-Recently, the regularity of the free boundaries of the double obstacle problem for Laplacian was obtained by \cite{LPS}.
-Hence, in this paper, we discuss the properties of the solution and regularity of the free boundary for the double obstacle problem for fully nonlinear operator.
+The double obstacle problem, which is the obstacle problem with two obstacles, originates in the study of optimal investment problems with transaction costs, the game of tug-of-war, and semiconductor devices, (see \cite{MR} and the references therein).
+Recently, global homogeneous solutions to the double obstacle problem, with homogeneous obstacles was considered by \cite{Ale} and the regularity of the free boundaries of the double obstacle problem for Laplacian was obtained by \cite{LPS}.